mShady/reactnd-project-mobile-flashcards/README.md

 This a personal project created to submit as part of my React Nano Degree with Udacity.

+## Testing

+The app was tested only on an Android device

 # Instructions for installing and launching the project

 ## Using npm